nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 </br>
 To modify them in Studio Designer go to **UI** > **Layouts** > **Workflows**.

+## Default Easyshare Configuration

+This application template provides the default configuration for the [Easyshare addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/easyshare), allowing you to update the default EasyShareFolder document type definition and layouts.
+It also imports the default extensions as well as the UI element to add a document into an easyshare folder.
+Please note you need to select the Nuxeo Web UI and Easyshare packages in the Application Dependencies screen to use this project.
+Once the project is imported, you will have Nuxeo Studio validation errors: you can safely ignore them.

+## DAM Dashboard

+This external template allows you for creating a visual dashboard.
+It is composed of several pictures redirecting to a specific document (a folder, a collection, a video...).
+The dashboard is configured from the Administration menu (Submenu called "Dashboard Configuration").
+Once installed, assign values to the different areas and save.

+## Default Adobe CC Connector Configuration

+This external template allows you to configure the different page providers used by the Nuxeo Adobe CC Connector, in the "Search", "Browse" and "Other" tabs.
+Please refer to [The Nuxeo for Adobe CC Documentation Page]({{page space='nxdoc' page='nuxeo-for-adobe-cc'}}) for more information.

+## Smart Collections

+This contribution helps you create smart collections, providing a user friendly document type to dynamically link documents according to a query (with a visual editor).
+You can either use the default properties or write your custom property in the freehand input.
+A smart collection can be public, private or restricted, and you have the ability to override the generated NXQL query.
+A new drawer item is created to list all smart collections available for the user.

 ## Video Utils

 A set of examples to handle videos from the UI: slice, watermark, merge, transform.